Vantiq/vantiq-python-sdk/README.md

 ## Installation

-The SDK is via the PyPI manager.
+The SDK is installed from the PyPI repo.
 To install this into your system, use
 ```commandline
     pip install vantiqsdk